ScalaIO/scala.io_web_main/en/pages/code-of-conduct.md

   on their appearance or background.
 - Remember that "no means no".
 If someone asks you to stop speaking about a particular subject, or to leave them alone, please do so.
-- There are many parties associated with [event], and these guidelines apply equally there.
+- There are many parties associated with scala.io, and these guidelines apply equally there.
 Please consume alcohol responsibly.
 - Support your friends and colleagues.
 If you see someone behaving badly, please let them know that you're not OK with it.